NuGet/Home/proposed/2022/PrivateAssetIndepdentFromExcludeAsset.md

 <!-- One-paragraph description of the proposal. -->
 Currently asset consumption via `PrivateAssets` option experience for assets from transitive package in a project/package is not deterministic for parent consuming project, here `PrivateAssets` option calculation is not independent from `IncludeAssets/ExcludeAssets` option.
-This proposal introduces new a `PublicAssets` opt-in property to make `PrivateAssets` option independent from `IncludeAssets/ExcludeAssets` option.
+This proposal introduces new a `PublicAssets` option(metadata) which complements `PrivateAssets` option to make it independent from `IncludeAssets/ExcludeAssets` option.
 In below both `Consumption via package reference` and `Consumption via project reference` sub-sections are explaining same things for 2 different scenarios.
 So, I intentionally choose bit examples in them to expose what problem we're solving with this new opt-in feature.

 ### Consumption via package reference

 The `IncludeAssets`/`ExcludeAssets`, and `PrivateAssets` metadata on `PackageReference` items control two different features.
 Firstly, which assets from a package that are included in the current project.
 Secondly, whether the assets will be listed in the package's dependency assets, for those assets to flow transitively, if the project is packed or restored.

-For example, `<PackageReference Include="Microsoft.SourceLink.GitHub" Version="1.0.0" PrivateAssets="all" />` means "Include the default assets in the current project, but if packed or consumed via a ProjectReference, all of the assets are excluded, so this package will not be a dependency".
+For example, `<PackageReference Include="Microsoft.SourceLink.GitHub" Version="1.0.0" PrivateAssets="all" />` means "Include the default assets([all](https://learn.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets)) in the current project, but if packed or consumed via a ProjectReference, all of the assets are excluded, so this package will not be a transitive dependency".

-Another example, `<PackageReference Include="NuGet.Protocol" Version="6.4.0" PrivateAssets="compile" />` means "include the default assets in the current project, but if packed or consumed via a ProjectReference, the "compile" asset should be excluded from the package dependency, so that my package's dependencies do not leak APIs into projects using my package".
+Another example, `<PackageReference Include="NuGet.Protocol" Version="6.4.0" PrivateAssets="compile" />` means "include the default assets([all](https://learn.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files#controlling-dependency-assets)) in the current project, but if packed or consumed via a ProjectReference, the "compile" asset should be excluded from the package dependency, so that my package's dependencies do not leak APIs into projects using my package".

-A third example, `<PackageReference Include="Microsoft.Build" Version="17.0" ExcludeAssets="runtime" />` means "in the current project, make the `compile` assets available (so both intellisense and the compiler can access APIs from the package), but `Microsoft.Build`'s dlls are not copied to `bin` on build (`runtime` assets), and if the project is packed or consumed via a ProjectReference, then `runtime` assets also be excluded for the `Microsoft.Build` dependency for any project that references the current project's package.
+A third example, `<PackageReference Include="Microsoft.Build" Version="17.0" ExcludeAssets="runtime" />` means "in the current project, make the `compile` assets available (so both intellisense and the compiler can access APIs from the package), but `Microsoft.Build`'s dlls are not copied to `bin` on build (`runtime` assets), and if the project is packed or consumed via a ProjectReference, then `runtime`(+ `buildMultitargeting, buildTransitive, native`, by default `contentFiles, analyzers, native`) assets also be excluded for the `Microsoft.Build` dependency for any project that references the current project's package transitively.

 However, a scenario that is missing is "exclude a package asset from a current project, but do not exclude it from the dependency when the current project is packed", i.e
 `<PackageReference Include="Microsoft.Windows.CsWin32" Version="0.2.138-beta"  PrivateAssets="none" IncludeAssets="none" />`.
 This missing feature is more obvious when looking at a project/flow matrix below (see 3rd row), because `PrivateAssets` is not independent from `IncludeAssets`.
-We want to change that with opt-in property, it would let assets flow to the parent project on that case.
+We want to change that with opt-in metadata, it would let assets flow to the parent project on that case.

 Let's consider some particular asset (e.g. `build`, `compile`, or even `all`) that may appear in the list of `IncludeAssets` or `PrivateAssets` metadata.
 When it appears in one or both of these lists, they may interact to control whether the asset flows transitively.
 The ☑️ symbol means this asset is listed in that metadata, and 🔲 means it is _not_ listed.
 Note that presence in PrivateAssets indicates that an asset should *not* flow transitively.